Christina Lauren: Career

+Reception and adaptations

 Beautiful series

 In 2013, Beautiful Bastard was optioned by Constantin Film for a film adaptation.
 The rights later reverted to the authors.
+In 2026, Variety reported that Fifth Season had acquired the rights with plans to develop it as a TV series.
+Christina Lauren will co-write the TV version, with Bill Dubuque supervising.
+Dubuque will also co-produce with Kristen Campo.

 Wild Seasons series

 The second series by the authors debuted in 2014.
 The first novel of the series, Sweet Filthy Boy, earned the Romantic Times Book of the Year award for 2014.
-The series centers on a group of friends following graduation from college.
-Lauren has been praised for writing delectable heroes and strong-willed heroines to match.
-Like books in the Beautiful series, all of the Wild Seasons books to date have hit the New York Times list.
+The series centers on a group of friends following their graduation from college.

 Roomies

-In 2018, Andy Fickman was scheduled to direct and produce music-driven romantic comedy Roomies with Jenna Dewan via her company, Everheart Productions.
+In 2018, Andy Fickman was scheduled to direct and produce the romantic comedy Roomies with Jenna Dewan via Dewan's company, Everheart Productions.
 Christina Lauren was to write the screenplay.

 In a Holidaze

-In 2024, screenwriter Tiffany Paulsen signed a deal to script In a Holidaze, a feature adaptation of the New York Times bestselling holiday rom-com novel of the same name, which is in development at Netflix.
-Alloy Entertainment's president and chief creative officer Leslie Morgenstein will produce alongside the company’s EVP Film, Elysa Koplovitz Dutton.
+In 2024, screenwriter Tiffany Paulsen signed a deal to script In a Holidaze, a Netflix feature adaptation of the New York Times bestselling holiday rom-com novel of the same name.
+In 2025, it was announced that Maddie Ziegler, Rob Lowe, Graham Phillips, and Elias Kacavas had signed on to star, with Tiffany Paulsen to direct.
+Leslie Morgenstein will produce alongside Alloy Entertainment's Elysa Koplovitz Dutton, with Lowe executive producing.
+Shooting began in January 2026.